linview/octopus_cicd/README.md

 # see_octopus
-Project for software engineering efficiency, SDLC management.
-It meant to aggregate components, activities, process data in one
+Project for software engineering efficiency.
+It meant to collect process data from SDLC activities, and build metrics for SDLC management.
+Preserve interface/plug-in with DevOps components/services.